-- 1.4.7 DMin Thesis Director: Once the student has passed their comprehensive exam and is ready to proceed with their thesis proposal, the DMin Thesis Director shall be recommended by the Comprehensive Examining Committee and approved by the DMin Director.
-The DMin Thesis Director must have a full graduate (advanced degree) faculty appointment with the Graduate Centre for Theological Studies.
-They shall direct the student's progress through the thesis proposal, Action-in-Ministry, and thesis writing components of the program.
-The Thesis Director has primary responsibility for evaluating the academic quality of the written thesis and must have full advanced degree status.
-The Academic Committee of the CSM may approve a co-director where the student will benefit from the complementary expertise of two professors.
-In such cases, however, the Academic Committee of the CSM will determine which co-director has primary responsibility. - 1.4.8 DMin Thesis Proposal Committee: The DMin Thesis Proposal Committee is formed upon successful completion of the student's DMin Comprehensive oral defence and is approved by the Academic Committee of the CSM.
-It is comprised of the Thesis Director with full graduate faculty membership, a TST faculty member with advanced degree status (usually the student's College Advisor), a Collaborative Learning Group (CLG) representative from their learning cohort, and a representative from the student's Ministry Base Group (MBG).
+1.4.7 DMin Thesis Director: Once the student has passed the comprehensive examination stage, they may proceed with their thesis proposal.
+The DMin Thesis Director must have a full graduate (advanced degree) faculty appointment with the Graduate Centre for Theological Studies (GCTS).
+The Thesis Director oversees the student's progress through the thesis proposal, Action-in-Ministry, and thesis writing components of the program.
+The Thesis Director has primary responsibility for evaluating the academic quality of the written thesis (see §4.10).
+The DMin Director may approve a co-director where the student will benefit from the complementary expertise of two professors.
+In such cases, the DMin Director will determine which co-director has primary responsibility.

+1.4.8 DMin Thesis Proposal Committee: The DMin Thesis Proposal Committee is formed upon successful completion of the student's DMin Comprehensive oral defence and is approved by the DMin Director.
+It is comprised of the Thesis Director with full graduate (advanced degree) faculty membership, a TST faculty member with advanced degree status (usually the student's College Faculty Advisor), a Collaborative Learning Group (CLG) representative from their learning cohort, and a representative from the student's Ministry Base Group (MBG).
 The TST faculty member acts as a reader and consultant to the student's Thesis Director.
 The CLG and MBG members do not provide academic oversight to the student, but rather experience and support which compliments the pedagogy of the program.
-Members of the committee may confer separately with the student. - 1.4.9 DMin Thesis Examining Committee: The DMin Thesis Examining Committee is formed when the student's research and thesis are complete, and the Thesis Director has approved the thesis to move toward defence.
-The committee is comprised of the Thesis Director, the other faculty member of the Thesis Proposal Committee (usually the College Advisor), a faculty person from another TST college, an External Examiner with expertise in the area of research, and a faculty person appointed by the School of Graduate Studies at the UofT.
-The student, in the preparation of the thesis, should have an arm's length relationship with both the TST Examiner and the External Examiner.
+Members of the committee may confer separately with the student.

+1.4.9 DMin Thesis Examining Committee: The DMin Thesis Examining Committee is formed when the student's research and thesis are complete, and the Thesis Director has approved the thesis to move toward defence.
+The committee is comprised of the Thesis Director, the Committee Examiner (usually the College Faculty Advisor), a faculty person from another TST college, an External Examiner with expertise in the area of research, and a faculty person appointed by the School of Graduate Studies at the UofT.
+The student, in the preparation of the thesis, must have an arm's length relationship with both the TST Examiner and the External Examiner.
 An arm's length relationship means the examiner does not know the student well, and more specifically, must not have consulted with the student during the preparation of the thesis.
-The DMin Director should verify the arm's length relationship of the External Examiner to the student before the Academic Committee of the CSM approves the committee.
+The DMin Director must verify the arm's length relationship of these examiners to the student before the Academic Committee of the CSM approves the committee.
 Finally, the student's College AD Director will chair the thesis defence.